-1. On the Industries screen, select the industry or industries relevant to the policies you will create.
-This helps the policy wizard focus on policies generally relevant to your industry.
+On the Industries page, select the industry or industries relevant to the policies that will be created.
+This helps the policy wizard focus on policies generally relevant to an industry.

 If the policies are to be run at a public company, select the Public Company check box to ensure all policies relevant to public companies are available.